mangila/pokedex-csharp/README.md

 ## pokedex-shared

-Shared config, services around the project
+Shared config and services around the project

 ## datasource
 MongoDB as database and Redis as a IDistributedCache.